ubco-cmps/phys111_course/about/syllabus.md

 - No high-stakes exams (the single largest assessment item is the final exam at 20%).
 - All course assessments are completely open book and open notes.
 - Plenty of TA and instructor office hours and several outside of normal business hours.
-- A class guidebook that outlines exactly what you should do when to help you manage your time.
+- Class website that outlines exactly what you should do when to help you manage your time.
 - Tonnes of supplemental materials including other instructional videos in case you want a different perspective.
 - Weekly prompt to accept the integrity pledge to keep you accountable.
 - A true willingness from the instructor (me) to help you learn and succeed in this course!